muvandy/muvandy-php/README.md

 		$muvandy = new Muvandy('experiment-id', 'your-api-key', 'visitor-key');
 	?>

-A 'visitor_key' is required.
+A 'visitor-key' is required.
 By default, we recommend using the visitor's IP address but if you have other information on them their account id or email address make good unique visitor identifiers.

 Get the value by providing variable key and a fallback text.
 Fallback text will be displayed if in case muvandy returns an error for the variable.

 	<?=